-Principles of Marketing (B59140)
+Marketing Fundamentals (B59140)

-Dual Credit: MKTG 101 lvy Tech
+Formerly Principles of Marketing 2 semesters, 2 credits Dual Credit: MKTG 101 Ivy Tech

 Want to be a better consumer and learn the fundamentals of marketing?
-In Principles of Marketing, you can do both!
+In Marketing Fundamentals, you can do both!
 The areas of product development, branding, merchandising, and consumer satisfaction are integral parts of the curriculum.
 Student activities include: package design, logo creation, sampling, multimedia advertisement design and creation, and improved consumer awareness.
+This is a CTE course, for funding and employment follow-up; the student's social security number will be needed.